Oxford Sustainable Finance Summit

 East School

 The signature closing format of the Oxford Sustainable Finance Summit.
 Previous motions have addressed whether finance sector net zero pledges will have any positive impact on real economy decarbonisation (2022), whether 1.5 degrees is alive thanks to finance (2023), and whether the global ESG backlash is justified (2025).
-This year the motion forces the room to confront whether the architecture of sustainable finance, built around human decision-making and twentieth-century institutions, can credibly govern an economy in which AI agents allocate capital, write contracts, and shape risk at scale.

 Proposition